panstav1/regression_predict_subrate/README.md

 | Get prediction of a single submission rate | `GET` | `curl  -H "Content-Type: application/json" -X GET --data '{"surveyID": 58485, "features": [0,0,0,0,0,0,1,0,1,0,0,0,0,0,0,0,0,0,0,0,2,0,2,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,2,1,2]}' http://localhost:4010/api/pretrained/predict` |
 | Get predictions of several submission rates | `GET` | `curl  -H "Content-Type: application/json" -X POST --data '[{"surveyID": 58485, "features": [0,0,0,0,0,0,1,0,1,0,0,0,0,0,0,0,0,0,0,0,2,0,2,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,2,1,2]},{"surveyID": 4234232, "features": [0,0,1,0,0,0,1,0,0,0,0,0,1,0,0,0,0,0,0,0,2,0,0,1,0,0,0,0,0,0,0,0,0,0,0,0,0,1,0,0,0,0,0,0,2,0,2]}]' http://localhost:4010/api/pretrained/predict` |

+_Note_: It is recommended to use Postman for sending requests, except if you connect with another API.

 The data transferred through the endpoint as a JSON object or as a list of JSON objects for the single and the multiple submission rates respectively.
 The validity of the names and the length of the features is performed in the API.